MarkWarneke/markwarneke.github.io/_posts/2020-10-14-Generic-Terraform-Module-Test-Using-Terratest.md

 - `generic_test.go`.

 To get up and running you need to specify the backend test environment.
 Using [environment variables in Terraform](https://www.terraform.io/docs/commands/environment-variables.html) allows us to specify the the necessary [backend configuration](https://www.terraform.io/docs/backends/index.html) in an `.env` file.
-This is also very handy for testing across multiple backend and for instance staging environments.
+This is also very handy for testing across multiple backends and staging environments.

 A good practice is to run tests in a dedicated test resource group, e.g. `resource_group_name = "playground-test-resources"`.
 The test resources should also be tagged as such, using the terraform tags argument: `tags = { test = true }`, see [Test Values](#test-values).
 Tagging the resources and using a dedicated test resource group is recommended for identification and cleanup purposes.
 When a test fails or the pipeline crashes the provisioned resources can easily be found and removed.